top of page

 Unsecured doors are just as vulnerable as windows during hurricanes.
 High winds can force doors inward or damage them with flying debris.

-Entry doors — especially double doors, French doors, or older units — are highly vulnerable.
-A failed door can cause catastrophic internal pressure, leading to roof failure or structural damage.
-All openings must be secured — not just windows.
+Entry doors—especially double doors, French doors, or older units—are highly at risk.
+A failed entry can cause catastrophic internal pressure, leading to roof failure or structural damage.
+Every opening must be secured—windows and doors alike, no matter the size or type of open/egress system.

-Install strong storm doors or hurricane door braces to safeguard your entryways.
-Your doors require the same level of attention as your windows when hurricane preparations begin.
+Invest in strong storm doors or hurricane door braces to safeguard your entryways.
+Your doors require the same level of attention as your windows when preparing for hurricanes.

 Myth 6: “My door opens outward, so I don’t need protection.”

-Modern hurricane shutters are designed with both function and shape covering in mind.
-Retractable Shutters can be color-matched to blend with your home’s trim and architectural features, often becoming nearly invisible when in rest.
-Modern accordion shutters can be noticed until you get in within property range.
-Roll-down shutters, meanwhile, offer a sleek, minimalist profile when retracted, and accordion shutters take less surface mounting when in rest.
+Modern hurricane shutters are designed with both function and aesthetics in mind.
+Retractable shutters can be color-matched to blend with your home’s trim and architectural features.
+They often become nearly invisible when not in use.
+Modern accordion shutters may be noticeable until you approach.
+Roll-down shutters, on the other hand, provide a sleek, minimalist profile when retracted.

-Additionally, what many don’t realize is that accordion and roll-down shutters can outperform impact windows performance.
-Roll-down systems are mechanically operated and anchor more weight directly into the structure — rated for winds up to 150 mph.
-Accordion shutters are a lighter design for the wall, and can distribute wind weight across the opening walls and are tested for pressures over 150 mph.
-They’re not just protective — they’re often the most cost-effective and resilient option, especially for homes with multiple openings.
+What many don’t realize is that accordion and roll-down shutters can outperform impact windows.
+These systems are engineered to withstand winds up to 150 mph.
+Not only are they protective, but they are often the most cost-effective and resilient option, especially for homes with multiple openings.

-Bottom line: Don’t let appearances put your safety at risk.
-Today’s shutter systems are built to blend in — and built to last.
+Bottom line: Don’t let aesthetics jeopardize your safety.
+Today’s shutter systems are built to both blend in and last through severe weather.

 Myth 8: “I’ll just choose one product for the whole house.”

-Choosing only one type of hurricane protection might seem simpler, but it’s not always the most cost-effective approach — and combining systems can save you hundreds of dollars while improving overall safety and ease of deployment.
+Choosing a single type of hurricane protection might seem easier, but it is not always the most cost-effective approach.
+Combining systems can save you hundreds of dollars while improving overall safety and ease of deployment.
+Overall, if you don't have the economy for a full automated roller shutter house or a fast and effortless accordion shutter full setup.

 Think Smart — Mix Strategically:

-• Panels on first floor small windows or units rarely used but easy to carry and place.
+• Use panels on small windows or rarely used areas that are easy to carry and install.

-• Accordion shutters on wide openings, long patios, and two-story houses and above.
+• Consider accordion shutters for wide openings, long patios, and two-story houses or higher.

-Hurricanes are a reality for all of us, but they don't have to result in a bigger disaster.
+Hurricanes are a reality for all of us, but they don’t have to lead to a bigger disaster.
 By confronting these common myths and preparing effectively, you can safeguard your property and loved ones.

-Remember to secure all aspects of your home, select appropriate protective measures, and never underestimate the potential impact of storms based on past luck and misleading bias.
+Remember to secure all aspects of your home, choose appropriate protective measures, and never underestimate the potential impact of storms based on past experiences and misleading information, awaiting good luck is not an option.
 Staying informed and well-prepared can significantly lower your risks during hurricane season.
-Prioritize safety, stay vigilant, and keep your home secure!
+Check for DBPR products approval for securing product effectiveness against hurricane winds and checking for impact resistance before any purchase.
+Prioritize safety over bias, stay vigilant, work only with the pros, and keep your home secure!

 bottom of page